First Steps on

 - Questformation students learn about First Congregational of Boulder, the wider United Church of Christ, and the Church Universal.

-- High schoolers learn life applications of Jesus’ teachings.
+- High schoolers learn real life applications of Jesus’ teachings.

 Everyone participates in monthly service projects, Communion Sundays and special Family Services.

-Summer ARTS Camp, Confirmation Retreat and Sr High Work Camps provide fertile soil for deep relationships.
+Summer ARTS Camp, Confirmation Retreat and Sr High Mission Trips provide fertile soil for deep relationships.